 Azomite is a compound silica ore that is exceptionally mineralized.
-It has trace minerals and elements that include zinc, sulfur, sodium, silicon, potassium, phosphorus, nitrogen, molybdenum, magnesium, iron, copper, cobalt, chlorine, calcium and boron.
+It has trace minerals and elements that include zinc, sulfur, sodium, silicon, potassium, phosphorus, nitrogen, molybdenum, magnesium, iron, copper, cobalt, chlorine, calcium, and boron.

 – Is Azomite Safe?

 Yes, Azomite is considered a hydrated sodium calcium aluminosilicate (HSCAS) and is classified by the US Food and Drug Administration (USFDA) as “Generally Recognized As Safe” (GRAS).
-Azomite is also certified organic for agriculture use by the Organic Materials Review Institute (OMRI).
+Azomite is also certified organic for agricultural use by the Organic Materials Review Institute (OMRI).

 Azomite is also not altered chemically and has not been found to be harmful to the environment.
 However, it should be noted that Azomite is not intended for human consumption.